amanshumi/falcon-protocol-system/README.md

 - Need for balancing strict validation with practical real-world data handling

 ### AI Tool Effectiveness
-AI tools were extremely helpful for:
+For this project, I have used DeepSeek R1, and it was extremely helpful for:
 - Generating boilerplate code quickly while maintaining quality
 - Exploring alternative architectural patterns and best practices
 - Identifying edge cases and potential failure scenarios